 As economist Armine Yalnizyan has said, “No recovery without she-covery.
 No she-covery without child care.”

-“Now is the time for a universally accessible, publicly funded, not-for-profit, and high quality child care system that fairly compensates workers in a unionized workforce.” — Larry Brown, NUPGE President
+NUPGE believes that now is the time for a universally accessible, publicly funded, not-for-profit, high-quality child care system that fairly compensates its workers and enhances unionization.

 During this Gender Equality Week, NUPGE renews its commitment to keep up the fight for gender equality.